midas-network/covid19-smh-research/README.md

-In this round, the required target for trajectories will be **weekly incident infections, cases, and deaths in California and North Carolina for a set of specified racial/ethnic groups.** Trajectories will need to be paired across racial/ethnic groups ann horizaom (i.e., for a given model, location, scenario and horizon, all race/ethnicity data for simulation 1 corresponds to the sum of race/ethnicity-specific estimates for simulation 1).
+In this round, the required target for trajectories will be **weekly incident infections, cases, and deaths in California and North Carolina for a set of specified racial/ethnic groups.** Trajectories will need to be paired across racial/ethnic groups and horizon (i.e., for a given model, location, scenario and horizon, all race/ethnicity data for simulation 1 corresponds to the sum of race/ethnicity-specific estimates for simulation 1).